WebberZone/wz-blocks/readme.txt

 Activate the plugin through the 'Plugins' screen in WordPress

 == Changelog ==

+= 0.5.1 =
+* Popular Posts block setting to select style by block

 = 0.5 =
 * Updated Popular Posts block to be wrapped in Disabled tags and to also have urlQueryArgs to set locale to site